 The Mother Tree

-We also like to use the metaphor of the “Mother Tree” to describe our culture-building work.
+We use the metaphor of the “Mother Tree” to describe how our programs work.
 A Mother Tree is a large, often very ancient tree which acts as a central hub in a vast underground forest network.
 Through their extensive root systems, Mother Trees supply the other trees around them with extra nutrients when they are sick, send messages about environmental changes or threats, and enculturate seedlings with the fungal cultures they will need to thrive in their particular soil.

-Similarly, Culture Garden sees itself as a hub and distribution point for cultural nutrients.
-Because we embody and practice the cultural tools we bring, we are able to “enculturate” other groups rather than “educate” them.
-We make information available on many levels at once, so that what arises in the held space of our programs & services can be shaped by the needs of the moment.
-There is no blueprint for our work – although there are guideposts! – because we see every program as a living synergy with our clients.
+Similarly, The Culture Garden is a hub and distribution point for cultural nutrients.
+We make information available on many levels at once, so that what arises in the held space of our programs can be shaped and applied by the groups we work with in a multitude of ways.